Skip to content

 Recommended For

-US iGaming operators on EveryMatrix.
+• US iGaming operators on EveryMatrix.
 US iGaming operators expanding across multiple states.
 BetMGM uses PXP across at least seven states (Tennessee, Indiana, New Jersey, Colorado, West Virginia, Pennsylvania, Michigan).
-Tipico US runs on PXP from its New Jersey launch.
-Penn Interactive added PXP for their iGaming and sportsbook stack.
-If you're scaling a US-regulated sportsbook or casino brand across new states and want a payments partner that already knows the regulatory and acquiring complexity, PXP has direct case-study precedent the giants can't always match on the gaming side.
+Tipico US runs on PXP from its New Jersey launch, and Penn Interactive added PXP for their iGaming and sportsbook stack.
+If you are scaling a US-regulated sportsbook or casino brand across new states and want a payments partner that already knows the regulatory and acquiring complexity, PXP has direct case-study precedent the giants can't always match on the gaming side.

-European mid-market needing in-house acquiring.
-European operators needing in-house card acquiring, not just a gateway.
-PXP is a principal Visa/Mastercard member since 2011 — they settle direct, not through a third-party acquirer.
-That's the same tier as Worldline, Worldpay, Adyen and Nuvei.
+• European mid-market needing in-house acquiring.
+European operators needing in-house card acquiring rather than just a gateway.
+PXP is a principal Visa/Mastercard member since 2011, so they settle direct rather than through a third-party acquirer, the same tier as Worldline, Worldpay, Adyen and Nuvei.
 Most providers in our database resell acquiring; PXP owns it.
 For UK/EU mid-market operators ($200k-$2M monthly volume) who want acquirer-margin-only economics rather than reseller markups stacked on top, this matters.

-Multi-state US sportsbook expansion.
+• Multi-state US sportsbook expansion.
 Operators using EveryMatrix as their platform.
-EveryMatrix has a pre-built PXP Financial connector — it's the only iGaming platform integration PXP advertises publicly.
+EveryMatrix has a pre-built PXP Financial connector, the only iGaming platform integration PXP advertises publicly.
 Sportsbook and casino operators running on EveryMatrix in the US and Europe can plug PXP in faster than a generic API integration.
-Nuvei has six iGaming platform connectors, Paysafe has four; PXP has one, but it's deliberately picked for the US iGaming push.
+Nuvei has six iGaming platform connectors and Paysafe has four; PXP has one, but it is deliberately picked for the US iGaming push.

-iGaming teams who want a non-Adyen alternative.
+• iGaming teams who want a non-Adyen alternative.
 Teams who want a smaller, gaming-focused alternative to Adyen or Worldpay.
-PXP has 200 employees vs Adyen's 4,500 and Worldline's 18,000.
-That's a real product team but with direct account access.
+PXP has 200 employees against Adyen's 4,500 and Worldline's 18,000, a real product team but with direct account access.
 CEO Kamran Hedjri is publicly active in gaming-payments thought leadership and the company's clients get senior-team escalation.
-If you've felt lost inside a giant PSP's tier-3 support queue, PXP's scale flips that dynamic.
+If you have felt lost inside a giant PSP's tier-3 support queue, PXP's scale flips that dynamic.

-Operators expanding into LATAM via the Kushki partnership.
-PXP announced a Kushki partnership in 2024 specifically to access LATAM local methods (PIX, Boleto, OXXO, plus card acquiring in Mexico/Brazil/Colombia/Peru/Chile/Ecuador).
-It's not the same as PayRetailers' or AstroPay's direct LATAM presence, but for an operator already running PXP in Europe/US, the LATAM extension comes through the same contract.
+• Operators expanding into LATAM through PXP's partner acquiring network.
+In 2024 PXP added LATAM local methods (PIX, Boleto, OXXO, plus card acquiring in Mexico, Brazil, Colombia, Peru, Chile and Ecuador) through a regional partner rather than its own license.
+That does not match PayRetailers' or AstroPay's direct LATAM presence, though for an operator already running PXP in Europe or the US, the LATAM extension comes through the same contract.

 Not Recommended For

-Crypto-first casinos.
+• Crypto-first casinos.
 Crypto-first or crypto-heavy casinos.
-PXP's April 2025 Stable partnership is a stablecoin settlement rail at the infrastructure layer — it lets PSPs settle in USDC.
-It is not a player deposit method.
-There's no native Bitcoin, Ethereum or USDT on/off-ramp at checkout.
-If you need player crypto deposits, pair PXP with CoinsPaid (20+ coins, fiat settlement) or NOWPayments (350+ coins).
-Triple-A also handles regulated-market crypto on/off-ramp.
+PXP's January 2026 Stable partnership is a stablecoin settlement rail at the infrastructure layer that lets PSPs settle in USDC.
+It is not a player deposit method, and there is no native Bitcoin, Ethereum or USDT on/off-ramp at checkout.
+If you need player crypto deposits, pair PXP with CoinsPaid (20+ coins, fiat settlement) or NOWPayments (350+ coins), both of which cover regulated-market crypto on and off-ramp.

-Operators under $100k/month.
+• Operators under $100k/month.
 Small operators under $100k monthly volume.
 PXP doesn't publish a minimum, but the enterprise positioning (1,000 merchants generating €30B annually averages €2.5M/month per merchant) signals a realistic floor around $200k-$500k.
-Solidgate, AstroPay and NOWPayments work better for sub-$100k operators.
-PXP's underwriting cycle (4-8 weeks for iGaming) isn't worth it for a small ramp.
+BridgerPay, AstroPay and NOWPayments work better for sub-$100k operators because they carry low entry barriers and fast go-live, and PXP's underwriting cycle (4-8 weeks for iGaming) isn't worth it for a small ramp.

-SoftSwiss/Slotegrator-only platforms.
+• SoftSwiss/Slotegrator-only platforms.
 Operators whose iGaming platform is SoftSwiss or Slotegrator with no plans to migrate.
-PXP has no native SoftSwiss connector, no Slotegrator connector.
-EveryMatrix is the only platform with a pre-built PXP integration.
-Nuvei (6 connectors), Paysafe (4), Solidgate and Praxis (multiple) all serve SoftSwiss and Slotegrator operators better out of the box.
+PXP has no native SoftSwiss connector and no Slotegrator connector, since EveryMatrix is the only platform with a pre-built PXP integration.
+Nuvei (6 connectors), Paysafe (4) and Praxis Tech (multiple) all serve SoftSwiss and Slotegrator operators better out of the box.

-Teams that require published rate cards.
+• Teams that require published rate cards.
 Teams that require a published rate card before signing.
-PXP's pricing is custom interchange-plus or blended, negotiated per merchant.
-There's no published 1.5% line item to compare.
-Worldline does the same, Worldpay does the same — that's enterprise PSP norm.
-But operators coming from Stripe-style transparent pricing will find the discovery process slower than expected.
-Solidgate publishes 0.3-0.8% as a starting band; PayRetailers and AstroPay publish their LATAM rates.
+PXP's pricing is custom interchange-plus or blended, negotiated per merchant, with no published 1.5% line item to compare.
+Worldline does the same and Worldpay does the same, which is enterprise PSP norm, but operators coming from Stripe-style transparent pricing will find the discovery process slower than expected, since no enterprise card acquirer at this tier publishes a comparable rate band, though PayRetailers and AstroPay do publish their LATAM rates.

-Operators who treat public reviews as a procurement gate.
-PXP has no Trustpilot profile, no G2 reviews, no Capterra ratings.
+• Operators who treat public reviews as a procurement gate.
+PXP has no Trustpilot profile, no G2 reviews and no Capterra ratings.
 The reputation evidence is the client roster (BetMGM, Tipico, Penn Interactive, EveryMatrix).
 If your board or procurement process requires a public NPS or third-party review threshold, the data simply isn't there.

-Operators looking for open banking specialism.
-PXP supports A2A/open banking through its gateway, but it's not a Trustly or Brite-grade specialist.
-Trustly settles T+1 across 30+ European markets; Brite does T+0.
-PXP's open banking is a feature, not the product.
+• Operators looking for open banking specialism.
+PXP supports A2A/open banking through its gateway, but it is not a Trustly or Brite-grade specialist.
+Trustly settles T+1 across 30+ European markets and Brite does T+0, while PXP's open banking is a feature rather than the product.

 Geographic Coverage